ibm-cloud-docs/EventStreams/eventstreams115.md

 {: #cloud_object_storage_bridge }

 ** The Cloud Object Storage bridge is available as part of the Classic plan only.
+The Classic plan is deprecated.
+From November 1, 2019, you will no longer be able to provision new instances of the Classic Plan. <br/>However existing instances will continue to be supported.
+From June 30, 2020, the Classic Plan will be retired and no longer supported.
+Any instance of the Classic Plan still provisioned at this date will be deleted.
+{:deprecated}

-The Classic plan is deprecated from January 16th 2020.
-For information about the replacement for the bridge, see [Connecting Event Streams to Cloud Object Storage](/docs/services/EventStreams?topic=eventstreams-cos_connector).**
+** For information about the replacement for the bridge, see [Connecting Event Streams to Cloud Object Storage](/docs/services/EventStreams?topic=eventstreams-cos_connector).**
 <br/>

 The {{site.data.keyword.IBM}} Cloud Object Storage bridge provides a way of reading data from an {{site.data.keyword.messagehub}} Kafka topic